Charles Kelman: Awards and honors

 In 1970, Kelman was awarded by the American Academy of Achievement.
 In 1982, he was a recipient of the Congressional Salute in the U.S. Senate, 97th Congress, in Washington, D.C.
 In 1985, Kelman presented the first American Society of Cataract and Refractive Surgery (ASCRS) Innovator's Lecture.
 The lecture series was named in his honor in 2003.
 He also delivered the ASCRS's Binkhorst Lecture in 1989, the Ridley Medal Lecture at the International Congress of Ophthalmology in 1990, and the Arthur J. Bedell Memorial Lecture at Wills Eye Hospital in 1991.

 In June 1992, Kelman was awarded the National Medal of Technology from President George H. W. Bush.
 The same year, he had received the Distinguished Service Award from Tufts University and the Inventor of the Year Award from the New York Patent, Trademark and Copyright Law Association.
 At the July 1994 International Congress of Cataract and Refractive Surgery in Montreal, Canada, he was recognized as the Ophthalmologist of the Century.

 In 1999, Kelman was selected as one of the ten most influential ophthalmologists of the 20th century by the ASCRS and became president of the society.
 The following year, he received a Doctor of Letters from Thomas Jefferson University's Wills Eye Hospital Retina Service and the hospital also named its research facility the Charles D. Kelman Laboratory and Library.
 In 2003, Kelman received the Laureate Recognition Award from the AAO and the annual AAO Charles D. Kelman Lecture was established in 2005.
 In February 2004, he was inducted into the National Inventors Hall of Fame in Akron, Ohio.
 He was also awarded the 2004 Lasker Award, with the jury making an exception to the rules to allow the award to be given posthumously.

 In January 2010, the New York public television station WLIW aired a documentary titled Through My Eyes: The Charlie Kelman Story; his autobiography published in 1985 was also titled Through My Eyes.

 Personal life and death

+Kelman and his first wife Joan Kelman (later Bernstein) had three children: David Joseph (who died in 2003), Lesley, and Jennifer.
+With his second wife Ann, he had three sons: Evan, Jason, and Seth.
 Kelman was an avid golfer and learned to fly a helicopter later in life.
-He and his first wife Joan Kelman (later Bernstein) had three children: David Joseph (who died in 2003), Lesley, and Jennifer.
-With his second wife Ann, he had three sons: Evan, Jason, and Seth.
-In 1996, Kelman moved to Boca Raton, where he died of lung cancer on June 1, 2004, at the age of 74.
+In 1996, he moved to Boca Raton, where he died of lung cancer on June 1, 2004, at the age of 74.